michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 #### Version vectors

-With multiple replcas, we need a version number *per-replica* and *per-key*.
-Each replica will increment its own version number on writes and keep track of which version numbrs it has seen from other replicas.
+With multiple replicas, we need a version number *per-replica* and *per-key*.
+Each replica will increment its own version number on writes and keep track of which version numbers it has seen from other replicas.
 This is called a *version vector*.
 It allows writes to go to different replicas without data loss.

 ## Chapter 6 - Partitioning

-For very large datasets or very high query throughput, replication is not enough: we need to break the data up into *partitions* (also kown as *sharding*).
+For very large datasets or very high query throughput, replication is not enough: we need to break the data up into *partitions* (also known as *sharding*).

 Usually, data belongs to exactly one partition.
 Each partition is a db of its own, though we may support operations that touch multiple partitions at the same time.
 The reason for partitioning is *scalability*: different shards on different nodes, which scales data size and query throughput.
 Queries on single partitions can independently execute and complex queries can be done in parallel.

 ### Partitioning and Replication

 Partitioning is usually paired with replication (copies of each partition are stored on multiple nodes).
-Each node can act as a leader for some partitions and a follower for other partiions because a node may store more than one partition.
+Each node can act as a leader for some partitions and a follower for other partitions because a node may store more than one partition.

 ### Partitioning of Key-Value Data